chronophage/kon-reh/ttrpg/reference/adventures/forbidden-library.md

 Floor slopes downward.
 Ahead, black ink floods from a toppled jar.

 Mechanics:
-	•	Crossing without action: Risky, on a 1–3, soaked in ink → cannot speak for one scene
+	•	Crossing without action: Controlled, on a 1–3, soaked in ink → cannot speak for one scene
 	•	Casting a Rite in ink → Breach +1, the ink writes back
 	•	Burning pages to dam the ink grants +1 Boon later